 Who doesn’t love snuggling up in a big puffy coat when the temperatures drop into single digits?
-As wonderful as these items are for warding off the cold, they are, unfortunately, not appropriate for children when travelling in the vehicle.
-In fact, your child wearing thick and bulky layers of clothing in a car seat with a harness system can lead to excess slack in the harness and will compromise the safety of your child.
+As wonderful as these clothes are for warding off the cold, they are, unfortunately, not safe for children when travelling in the car seat.
+They create slack.

 Miksi löysyys on vaarallista?

 Before setting off, take some time to plan your route and check the weather forecast.
-If possible, try to avoid travelling in bad weather conditions.
-However, if you do have to travel in snow or ice, take extra care and allow yourself plenty of time to reach your destination safely.
-Remember to also check the traffic news and look for any closed roads, accidents and roadworks.
+Try to avoid travelling in bad weather.
+If you do have to travel in snow or ice, take extra care and allow yourself plenty of time to reach your destination.
+Check the traffic news and look for any closed roads, accidents and roadworks.

-Take a breather on your travels and watch imagination take flight!
+Take a breather on your travels.
 Regular pitstops give your little ones time to run around, giving you some much-needed peace.
 Plus, it’s an excellent opportunity for vehicle checkups before hitting the road again.

 Travelling with young children can sometimes test your nerves, but it’s important to try and keep them entertained during long journeys.
-Bring along some of their favourite toys or play on-the-trip games like The Alphabet Game and The Animal Name Game.
-Your children might also enjoy listening to an audiobook or our Spotify Roadtrip playlist, created to help parents on long and short drives.
+Bring along some of their favourite toys or play on-the-trip games like The Alphabet or The Animal Name Game.
+Your children might also enjoy listening to an audiobook.